-UCL School of Slavonic and East European Studies, the Ostrogorski Centre and the Francis Skaryna Belarusian Library and Museum invite paper proposals to the 11th London Annual Conference on Belarusian Studies from established academics and doctoral researchers discussing various aspects of contemporary Belarusian studies.
+UCL School of Slavonic and East European Studies, the Ostrogorski Centre, and the Francis Skaryna Belarusian Library and Museum invite paper proposals from established academics and doctoral researchers for the 12th London Annual Conference on Belarusian Studies, to discuss various aspects of contemporary Belarusian studies.

-This 11th annual conference will take place on 8–9 May 2026 in the hybrid format.
+The 12th annual conference will take place in May 2027 in a hybrid format (online and in-person).
 The Annual London Lecture on Belarusian Studies will follow the main conference panels.
 Those attending in person will be able to attend a reception at UCL and a tour of the Francis Skaryna Belarusian Library and Museum, Church of St Cyril of Turau & All the Patron Saints of the Belarusian People.

 The organising committee includes Prof Yarik Kryvoi (co-chair), Prof Andrew Wilson (co-chair), Peter Braga, and Dr Karalina Matskievich.